Vaccinium myrtillus: Fruit

 The berry is edible.
 The fruits will stain hands, teeth and tongue deep blue or purple while eating and so it was traditionally used as a dye for food and clothes in Britain.

-Vaccinium myrtillus has been used for centuries in traditional medicine, particularly in traditional Austrian medicine as a tea or liqueur in attempts to treat various disorders.
-Bilberry dietary supplements are marketed in the United States, although there is little evidence these products have any effect on health or diseases.

 In cooking, the bilberry fruit is commonly used for pies, tarts and flans, cakes, jams, muffins, cookies, sauces, syrups, juices, and candies.

 Although bilberries are in high demand by consumers in Northern Europe, the berries are harvested in the wild without any cultivation.
 Some authors state that opportunities exist to improve the crop if cultivated using common agricultural practices.

+Dietary supplement

+Bilberry dietary supplements are marketed in some countries, although there is no evidence these products have any effect on health or diseases.
+Vaccinium myrtillus has been used for centuries in traditional medicine, particularly in traditional Austrian medicine as a tea or liqueur in attempts to treat various disorders.

 Leaves

 In traditional medicine, the (potentially toxic) leaves were mainly used for treating skin disorders.